jonathan-russo/favicon_service/README.md

 ### Build system

 We will want to integrate this application with the organization's Build System.
 This will allow us to "build" our application and keep our application artifacts in one common software repository.
-For this application in particular it would be as simple as compressing the file into a tarball and uploading to the artifact storage location.
+For this application in particular the rough steps would be as follows:

+- Running our unit tests
+- Compressing the file into a tarball
+- Uploading to the artifact storage location.

 ### Logging

 Since we are running our service with `systemd` our logs are available with the `journalctl` utility.
 However keeping logs directly on the server is a bad practice.
 We should be offloading our logs to a centralized logging system.
-One way that this can be done is via `rsyslog``.
+One way that this can be done is via `rsyslog`.
 In particular for Elasticsearch there is a module [omelasticsearch](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omelasticsearch.html) that provides native support for sending logs directly to Elasticsearch.

 ### Packer